 Every year Tacoma Power evaluates the size of the fund to determine whether it should be increased or decreased.
-In 2019, the utility experienced critically low water conditions, which reduced the amount of energy that Tacoma Power could generate to fulfill customer needs, and increased the amount of power purchased on the wholesale market.
-This reduced Tacoma Power revenues, increased expenses, and prompted a \$10 million draw from the RSF to meet minimum financial metric targets.
+In 2019, the utility experienced critically low water conditions, which reduced the amount of energy that Tacoma Power could generate, reduced Tacoma Power revenues, increased purchased power expenses, and prompted a \$10 million draw from the RSF to meet minimum financial metric targets.
+In 2021, Tacoma Power experienced very high wholesale prices and revenues, and thus deferred \$25 million of those revenues into the RSF.
+Tacoma Power may set aside more revenue in the RSF to address the large debt service in future years, further discussed in the Funding the Plan section.